jossetlab/NGS_SARS-CoV-2_Evaluation_script/README.md

 scripts used for evaluation.
 See : https://www.biorxiv.org/content/10.1101/2020.07.14.201947v1

 # Coverage

-See the compile_graph.R script for Figure 1.
+See the COVERAGE/ rep  for the scripts used to produce the Figure 1.

 # Consensus sequence analysis

-See the script_conseq.R for FIgure 2.
+See the CONSENSUS/ repfor  the scripts used to produce the Figure 2.